‘A very timely and interesting book which will both help and provoke much discussion.’ – Lord Chris Patten (Last British Governor of Hong Kong)

 In this scholarly and extensive volume, the destinies and landscapes shaped by an empire’s upheavals are portrayed intimately.
 Evocative photographs reveal the sentiments and sensibilities of China’s periphery, where a new world order is emerging.

-German photographer and writer, Matthias Messmer specialises his research into Chinese cultural spaces, geopolitics and Western images of China.
+Swiss photographer and writer, Matthias Messmer specialises his research into Chinese cultural spaces, geopolitics and Western images of China.

-Chinese journalist, Hsin-Mei Chuang explores the untold stories and cultural subtleties in Chinese and Taiwanese cultures, colonial history and its legacy in Asia.
+Taiwanese cultural researcher, Hsin-Mei Chuang explores the untold stories and cultural subtleties in Chinese and Taiwanese cultures, colonial history and its legacy in Asia.